-''It really pays to take advantage of Fire Mountain's assortable pricing - if only to be able to get everything you need on one order, and pay only a single postage charge.
+''It really pays to take advantage of Fire Mountain's assortable pricing - if only to be able to get everything you need in one order and pay only a single postage charge.
 To get the assortability deal, just count up the total number of items you buy on your order.
 It isn't based on how many of each item.
 This total number of items qualifies you for the price you pay.
 For example, if you only buy 50 total items on your order, you get charged the third column price, the 50-99 item pricing

-(which is sensational!).''
+(which is sensational!)."

 - Tammy (Tennessee)

 Beads left over from projects can be combined into new projects.
 Even if the beads are mismatched, you can creatively mingle them in a tasteful ''Mulligan stew'' or "bead soup."
 For example, create patterns or swatches of like beads and arrange them in necklace or bracelet.
 Or, different styles of beads can be combined into a mosaic pendant or pair of earrings that aligns with Bohemian styles.

 Strands of fine gemstones often come with tassels on the ends.
 Upcycle them into fabulous, trendy tassel jewelry.
 Slide tassels onto beading hoops for fun pendants and earrings, add beads to some of the strands or glue them into cones--the possibilities are endless!

 Looking for an elegant way to use leftover cord after creating kumihimo and leather designs?
 Gather your "tails" into beading cones, add a hanging loop and other beads and embellishments, and voila!
 You have stylish tassels ready for use as jewelry, purse charms, zipper pulls and more.

 An excellent resource for advice and tips for making use of leftover beads and findings is our book Secrets to Beading Success.